 The Board of Directors has evaluated the preparation of the consolidated and individual annual accounts in accordance with the principle of going concern.
-The year 2011 was positively concluded and the outlook for 2012 is positive.
+The company has a strong balance sheet position, the year 2012 was positively concluded and the outlook for 2013 looks positive.